ulrikstrid/reenv/README.md

 [dotenv-cli](https://github.com/entropitor/dotenv-cli) implementation in ReasonML.
 The goal is to have feature parity with [dotenv](https://github.com/motdotla/dotenv) but be implemented in Reason.
 If there is a feature missing please log an issue.

+## Installation

+reenv is available on all mainstream desktop platforms (Windows, macOS and Linux) and is installable via `npm`.

+`npm install -g reenv`

 ## Usage

 ```